-PH94B is an innovative synthetic neuroactive pherine nasal spray with therapeutic potential in a wide range of mental health disorders involving anxiety or phobia.
-Self-administered in microgram-level doses, PH94B produces rapid onset anti-anxiety effects and does not require systemic uptake and distribution to do so.
-We are currently preparing PH94B for pivotal Phase 3 development as a potential acute treatment of anxiety in adults with Social Anxiety Disorder (SAD).
-With its rapid-onset pharmacology, lack of systemic exposure and sedation, and its excellent safety profile to date, we believe PH94B has potential to displace benzodiazepines in the drug treatment paradigm for anxiety disorders.
-In addition to SAD, we believe PH94B also has potential as a novel treatment for adjustment disorder, postpartum anxiety, post-traumatic stress disorder, preprocedural anxiety, panic and many other anxiety-related disorders.
-The FDA has granted Fast Track designation (FTD) for development of PH94B as a potential acute treatment of anxiety in adults with SAD, which we believe to be the first such FTD granted by the FDA for a drug candidate for treatment of SAD.
+PH94B is a novel, first-in-class neuroactive nasal spray with therapeutic potential in a wide range of indications involving anxiety or phobia.
+Self-administered in microgram-level doses, PH94B does not require systemic uptake and distribution to produce its rapid-onset anti-anxiety effects.
+We are initially developing PH94B as a potential rapid-onset (within 15 minutes), non-sedating, non-addictive new generation acute treatment of anxiety in adult patients with SAD, and as an acute treatment for adult patients with AjDA.
+With its rapid-onset pharmacology, lack of systemic exposure and excellent safety profile, we believe PH94B also has potential as a novel treatment for postpartum anxiety (PPA), post-traumatic stress disorder (PTSD), preoperative anxiety (POA), panic disorder and other anxiety-related disorders.
+The FDA has granted Fast Track designation for development of PH94B as a potential acute treatment of anxiety in adults with SAD.

-PH10 is an innovative synthetic neuroactive pherine delivered intranasally with therapeutic potential in a wide range of neuropsychiatric indications involving depression.
-Self-administered in microgram-level doses, and in contrast to currently available oral antidepressants, PH10 has potential to produce rapid-onset antidepressant effects without requiring systemic uptake and distribution.
-Based on its differentiated pharmacology and a successful exploratory Phase 2A study of PH10 in patients with major depressive disorder (MDD), we are initially developing PH10 as a potential new generation rapid-onset stand-alone treatment of MDD.
-We believe PH10 also has potential as a novel rapid-onset treatment for postpartum depression, treatment-resistant depression and suicidal ideation.
+PH10 is an odorless, fast-acting synthetic neurosteroid delivered intranasally that has therapeutic potential in a wide range of neuropsychiatric indications involving depression.
+Self-administered in microgram-level doses, PH10 does not require systemic uptake and distribution to produce its rapid-onset antidepressant effects.
+We are initially developing PH10 as a potential rapid-onset, non-sedating, non-addictive new generation stand-alone treatment of MDD.
+With its rapid-onset pharmacology, lack of systemic exposure, and exceptional safety profile in all studies to date, we believe PH10 also has potential as a novel treatment for postpartum depression (PPD), treatment-resistant depression (TRD) and suicidal ideation (SI).

-AV-101 is a novel, oral prodrug that targets the NMDAR (N-methyl-D-aspartate receptor), an ionotropic glutamate receptor in the brain.
+AV-101 (4-Cl-KYN) is a novel, oral prodrug that targets the NMDAR, an ionotropic glutamate receptor in the brain.
 Abnormal NMDAR function is associated with numerous CNS diseases and disorders.
-AV-101's active metabolite, 7-chloro-kynurenic acid (7-Cl-KYNA), is a potent and selective full antagonist of the glycine coagonist site of the NMDAR that inhibits the function of the NMDAR, but does not block the NMDAR like ketamine and other NMDAR antagonists.
-We have demonstrated in clinical trials that AV-101 is orally-available, well-tolerated and does not cause dissociative or hallucinogenic psychological side effects or safety concerns similar to those that may be caused by ketamine or other NMDAR antagonists.
-With its exceptionally few side effects and excellent safety profile, we believe AV-101 has potential to be an oral, new generation treatment for multiple CNS indications involving abnormal NMDAR function and where current the current standard of care is inadequate to meet underserved patient needs.
-The FDA has granted FTD for development of AV-101 as both a potential adjunctive treatment for MDD and as a non-opioid treatment for neuropathic pain.
-Based on successful preclinical studies of AV-101 in combination with probenecid, we are assessing potential Phase 1 development of the combination to enable potential exploratory Phase 2A studies in MDD, neuropathic pain, dyskinesia associated with levodopa therapy for Parkinson's disease, epilepsy and/or suicidal ideation.
+AV-101's active metabolite, 7-chloro-kynurenic acid (7-Cl-KYNA), is a potent and selective full antagonist of the glycine coagonist site of the NMDAR that inhibits the function of the NMDAR, but does not block the NMDAR receptor like ketamine and other NMDAR antagonists.
+We have demonstrated in clinical trials that AV-101 is orally-available, well-tolerated and does not cause dissociative or hallucinogenic psychological side effects or safety concerns similar to those that may be caused by other NMDAR antagonists.
+With its exceptionally few side effects and excellent safety profile, we believe AV-101 has potential to be an oral, new generation treatment for multiple CNS indications involving abnormal NMDAR function and where current treatments are inadequate to meet high unmet patient needs.
+The FDA has granted Fast Track designation for development of AV-101 as both a potential adjunctive treatment for MDD and as a non-opioid treatment for neuropathic pain (NP).
+We are currently assessing AV-101's potential in combination with probenecid, to treat both MDD and NP, as well as dyskinesia associated with levodopa therapy for Parkinson's disease, epilepsy and suicidal ideation.